 Private parties may acquire any kind of surface rights (ownership, easements, leases, etc) through direct negotiations with the surface landowner.

-Private parties may judicially acquire the easements to facilitate the convenient and comfortable exploration or exploitation of their concessions provided damages are paid.
+Private parties may judicially impose easements to facilitate the convenient exploration or exploitation of their concessions provided damages are paid.

 Duties, royalties and taxes